itsayellow/pytivometa/README.rst

 Note: you may consider using the latest github version of IMDbPY.
 The imdb web page format changes often, and imdbpy must update frequently to accurately scrape it.
-Updates to the imdbpy on pypi are often much more infrequent than is necessary to preserve functionality.
+Updates to imdbpy on pypi are often much more infrequent than is necessary to preserve functionality.
 (See https://github.com/alberanid/imdbpy#installation)

 Running